 I’m kind of in a funk right now.
 Every time I sit down to write, I get distracted, or think that my theme is trite and not worthy of the keystrokes it takes to choke out another sentence.
+Even for something as amazing as this Oven-Roasted Harissa Chicken.

 Is that weird?
 Take this oven-roasted harissa chicken.
 When I made it (using the recipe from Ottolenghi, The Cookbook) I was utterly swooning.
 I was giddy with the aromas and having serious, caveman-esque fantasies about devouring one of these succulent thighs.